-A possible UX for self-asserted "promise" claims
+A possible UX for self-asserted claims about promises

-- You must acknowledge to be over 18 years old to be granted access to this resource. - ☑ You must acknowledge to adhere the Creative Commons licensing terms to be granted access to this resource.
+- You must acknowledge to be over 18 years old to be granted access to this resource. - You must acknowledge to adhere the Creative Commons licensing terms to be granted access to this resource.